devslovecoffee/devs-love-coffee/src/content/blog/making-the-resend-cube-from-scratch-using-three-js.md

 ---
-title: Making the Resend cube from scratch using Three.js
+title: How to Create a 3D Resend Cube using Three.js from Scratch
 image: /images/resend-part-1-og.png
-description: Step-by-Step Replication of the Resend Cube Using Three.js and a Single HTML File.
-Starting with a boilerplate and adding the cube, making it the correct shape, materials and lightning.
+description: Learn How to Replicate the Resend 3D Cube with Three.js and HTML.
+Starting with a boilerplate and adding the cube, forming its correct shape, using proper materials, and suitable lighting.
-excerpt: An exploration and tutorial on how to make the resend cube from scratch using Three.js.
+excerpt: A comprehensive guide on creating the Resend cube from scratch with Three.js.
 pubDate: 'Jun 15 2023'
 ---
 <figure>